Medieval (film)

 Medieval (Jan Žižka or Warrior of God) is a 2022 English-language Czech historical drama film directed by Petr Jákl.
 It is about the life of Jan Žižka, a Bohemian military commander who never lost a battle.
 The film is set prior to the Hussite Wars (1419–1434), when Žižka was young.
 It tells the story of how Žižka became a famous military commander.
-With a budget of KČ500 million ($20.3 million), it is the most expensive Czech film ever made.
+With a budget of KČ500 million ($20.3 million), it is the most expensive Czech film ever made. the film was released on September 8, 2022.

 Plot

-In the 14th century, Wenceslaus IV from the House of Luxembourg is the king of Bohemia, King of Germany and Roman emperor at the same time.
+In the 14th century, Wenceslaus IV from the House of Luxembourg is the king of Bohemia, King of Germany and Emperor of the Holy Roman Empire at the same time.
 Wenceslaus has received the throne after his father Charles IV, but his reign is not as successful, and he has built up a debt and the kingdom seems to fall apart under his weak rule.

 The country is actually ruled by Henry III of Rosenberg, the most powerful nobleman in the country.
 The film follows Jan Žižka, a knight, mercenary, and future leader of the Hussite army who leads a mercenary group.
-In his outfit consists of ex-nobles, knights, cutthroats, and former thugs now fighting for Groschen.
+His outfit consists of ex-nobles, knights, cutthroats, and former thugs now fighting for Groschen.
+His mercenary outfit consists of German veteran knight Ulrich, greedy soldier Conrad, archer Freddy, Norse berserker Lars, spearman Cyril, and his most senior member, Italian knight Giovanni.

-After saving Lord Boresh from brigands at the cost of losing one soldier, Žižka recruits the only surviving brigand, Mick and escorted Boresh to Prague where there was a debate on getting Wenceslaus to Rome for his coronation. Žižka's mercenary outfit consists of German veteran knight Ulrich, greedy soldier Conrad, archer Freddy, Norse berserker Lars, spearman Cyril, and his most senior member, Italian knight Giovanni, with Mick added to his group.
-After failing to gain Rosenberg's support, while aware it was him that hired Boresh's attackers, Jan is tasked to kidnap Rosenberg's fiancée Katherine which would force Rosenberg to keep his word and help Wenceslas IV to be crowned the emperor of the Holy Roman Empire.
+After saving Lord Boresh from brigands at the cost of losing one of his men in the fight, Žižka recruits the only surviving brigand, Mick, to his outfit and escorted Boresh to Prague where there was a debate on getting Wenceslaus to Rome for his coronation.
+After failing to gain Rosenberg's support, while aware it was him that hired Boresh's attackers, Jan is tasked to kidnap Rosenberg's fiancée Katherine which would force Rosenberg to keep his word and help Wenceslas to be crowned the emperor of the Holy Roman Empire.

 Jan then returns to his childhood home to see his brother, Jaroslav and his nephew where he learned that they're aiding the rebels while providing them coin from his mercenary work.
 This gets Žižka involved with high politics as he and his men set their plan in motion by capturing Katherine at the Cathedral and smuggling her out on a cart full of cadavers. Žižka is now not only facing conflict with Rosenberg, but also with Wenceslaus' half-brother King Sigismund, who learn that Wenceslaus and Boresh orchestrated the abduction.
-They then send soldiers, Cumans led by Žižka's mentor Torak, and Rosenberg's personal guard, lead by Captain Martin, to recapture Katherine.
+They then send soldiers, Cumans led by Žižka's mentor Torak, and Rosenberg's personal guard, led by Captain Martin, to recapture Katherine.